 The Medicines Act requires marketing authorisations to be granted within seven months of receiving the application.
-The average time to grant a national marketing authorisation is 185 days.
-If an application for marketing authorisation is refused by the

-Federal Institute, the applicant can only file a complaint with the Highest Administrative or Constitutional Court (under the Austrian system, an appeal to the Minister is not available).
+In 2008, the average time to grant a national marketing authorisation was 200 days.
+If an application for marketing authorisation is refused by the Federal Institute, the applicant can only file a complaint with the Highest Administrative or Constitutional Court (under the Austrian system, an appeal to the Minister is not available).